rascol/Raspberry-Pi-PPS-Client/README.md

 ## Flicker Noise

 The Raspberry Pi is an ARM processor that generates all internal timing with a conventional integrated circuit oscillator timed by an external crystal.
 Consequently the RPi is subject to crystal oscillator flicker noise.
-In the case of the RPi, flicker noise appears as a random deviation from true GPS time of up to several microseconds.
+In the case of the RPi, flicker noise appears as a random deviation of system time from the PPS signal of up to several microseconds.
 Even though flicker noise is always present, it is not evident when timing intervals between events occurring in software running on the same system.
-It becomes evident only when timing events external to the processor or between two systems.
+It only becomes evident when timing events external to the processor or between two systems.

 Flicker noise sets the absolute limit on the accuracy of the system clock.
 This is true not only of the RPi ARM processor but also of all conventional application processors.

 ## Linux OS Real-Time Latency

 The Linux OS was not designed to be a real-time operating system.
 Nevertheless, there is considerable interest in upgrading it to provide real-time performance.
 Consequently, real-time performance improved significantly between versions 3 and 4.
 As a result of that, median system latency in responding to an external interrupt on the RPi ARM processor is currently about 6 microseconds - down from about 23 microseconds in Linux 3.
-As yet, however, there are still processes that need more time to release the OS to other real-time processes.
+As yet, however, longer sporadic delays occur frequently.

 ## Measurements of Noise and Latency

-As it maintains clock synchronization, the pps-client daemon continuously measures the interrupt delay and jitter of the PPS source.
-This jitter is predominantly a combination flicker noise in the clock oscillator and OS response latency.
+As it maintains clock synchronization, the pps-client daemon continuously measures jitter and interrupt delay.
+Jitter is predominantly a combination flicker noise in the clock oscillator and OS response latency.
 A jitter plot recorded second by second over 24 hours on a Raspberry Pi 3 Model B is shown in Figure 3.

 <center><img src="/images/pps-jitter-distrib.png" alt="Jitter Distribution" style=""/></center>